sundaramvdubey/sundaramvdubey/README.md

 ## `01` // About the Engineer

-I am a **17-year-old technology enthusiast** working at the intersection of **aeronautics, space technology, programming, and data**.
-My academic path combines a **B.S. in Aeronautics and Space Technology at IIT Madras** with AI-driven data analytics and programming through **IIT Mandi**.
+I am, **17, a technology enthusiast** working with **aeronautics, space technology, programming, and data**.
+My academic path combines a **B.S. in Aeronautics and Space Technology at IIT Madras** with Bsc in Computer science from **MGKVP**, completed a AI-driven data analytics and programming through **IIT Mandi**'s Himshikhar program.

 I enjoy turning technical curiosity into structured experiments: writing software, exploring datasets, building visual explanations, and learning how complex systems behave.
 Outside the lab, I am an artist at heart and a reader of fictional worlds.